Joseph Chike Edozien: Nigeria

 In 1990 Edozien was appointed the Chairman of the Nigerian Institute of Medical Research.
 Shortly thereafter he was selected to become the 13th Asagba of Asaba.
 In 2012, he was appointed the Eze Ndieze.
 He retired as a Professor Emeritus of the University of North Carolina and returned to Nigeria in 1991.

 Edozien's tenure as the Asagba of Asaba coincided with dramatic changes in the character of the town which is now a significant capital city.
 When the government of President Ibrahim Babangida created Delta State out of the old Bendel State, Asaba was chosen as the capital.
 Its new status as the seat of the state government has brought much of the chaotic development associated with contemporary Nigerian urbanization.
 The population of the town has grown and the influx of non-Asaba indigenes has strained the traditional institutions of the town.

 A central theme of Edozien's tenure as the Asagba was the challenge of balancing rapid development, modernization of traditional norms and institutions with preservation of the positive aspects and moderating influence of traditional values.
 Several on-going initiatives such as the Asaba permanent palace and civic centre and the documentation of the town's traditional laws and customs have sought to balance these concerns.

 Edozien was an important figure in modern-day Nigerian affairs.
-He was Vice Chairman of the Traditional Rulers Council and was instrumental in ensuring that the Federal Government recognised the important place of our traditional governance systems in keeping peace and order in the country.
+He was Vice Chairman of the Traditional Rulers Council and was instrumental in ensuring that the Federal Government recognized the important place of our traditional governance systems in keeping peace and order in the country.
 Additionally, he wove the traditional kingdoms and their rulers into the local government area governance systems in an attempt ensure synergy in the management of local government affairs.
-He remained vocal throughout his life on the need for our governance systems to recognise the role traditions could and should play in ensuring the development of the country.
+He remained vocal throughout his life on the need for our governance systems to recognize the role traditions could and should play in ensuring the development of the country.

-For his pioneering work and influence Edozien has been conferred with many awards and much recognition including the This Day Awards.
-Most importantly, President Olusegun Obasanjo conferred the national honour of Commander of the Federal Republic on him in 2003.
-He was also one of the most respected traditional rulers who encouraged and promoted mutual coexistence, especially between the people in the south and Northern Nigeria.
+Edozien has been conferred with many awards and much recognition including the This Day Awards.
+President Olusegun Obasanjo conferred the national honor of Commander of the Federal Republic on him in 2003.
+He is considered one of the highly respected traditional rulers who encouraged and promoted mutual coexistence between the people in the south and Northern Nigeria.

 Edozien died on 7 February 2024, at age 99.
 Despite initial reports surfacing on 7 February, the Palace, in keeping with Asaba traditions, did not confirm his death until 7 days after the sad event, on 13 February 2024.